October 22, 2021

 The Dutch aren’t particularly well known for their fine dining, though the Netherlands does have several Michelin-starred restaurants.
-What the Dutch are better known for are their snacks and of course cheese.
+What the Dutch are better known for are their snacks and, of course, cheese.
 So what are the traditional Dutch foods you have to try when you visit Rotterdam?
 We’re here to tell you.

 Hagelslag (Chocolate Sprinkles)